bitrise-io/addons-firebase-testlab/README.md

 This will:
 - compile the assets.
-- create an sqlite DB in ./tmp/db and run the migrations (if the folder doesn't exist).
-- pre-populate the DB with an app, so you can create test requests to this app (like it was provisioned from the Bitrise website).
-- start the server on `http://localhost:5000`.
+- start the server on `http://localhost:5001`.
 - hot reload a server on code change.

 In another session you can request a test by running: